Makizu/discord-nemo-fix/README.md

 ## Usage

 After installation:
-1. Close Discord completely
+1. Close Discord/Vesktop completely
-2. Launch "Discord (Nemo)" from your app launcher
+2. Launch "Discord (Nemo)" or "Vesktop (Nemo)" from your app launcher
 3. Or restart your session

 ## Verification